SEC halts trade in Cynk over possible stock manipulation

 An investor named Marlon Sanchez was listed as owning 72 percent of the 291 million outstanding shares.
 But he had sold his stake, according to a June 11 letter to OTC Markets Group Inc, operator of the OTC Pink market on which Cynk shares traded.

-Sanchez, reached by telephone on Friday, said: “I left the company in February and I have no further comment.”

-Two SEC filings dated in March and April continue to identify Sanchez as the company’s president and chief executive officer.
+But SEC filings dated after that point continue to identify Sanchez as the company’s president and chief executive officer.

+In March, identifying himself as president and CEO, Sanchez signed a filing with the SEC indicating Cynk’s inability to file its 2013 annual report on time.

+Sanchez is again shown as the company’s president and CEO in an April 10 filing, a Form 15, used by listed companies to either revoke the registration of securities or to notify the SEC of the company’s plans to stop filing various forms.
+That is the last filing with the SEC from Cynk.

+Regus would not elaborate on how long Introbuzz had the offices, or why it had left.

-The attorney, Gewerter, responded to Reuters with an email saying he no longer represents the company.
+The attorney, Gewerter, responded to Reuters with an email saying he no longer represented the company.

 OTC Markets did not immediately return a call for comment.